benjaminsnorris/bennorris.org/_posts/2017-11-17-simpler-blogging-with-working-copy.md

 ---
-title: Simpler blogging with Working Copy
+title: "Simpler blogging with Working Copy"
 excerpt: Combining Workflow and Working Copy makes for powerful, easy blogging from iOS with a GitHub Pages blog
 category: General
 tags: reference